 Friends: Individuals and organizations you connect to your social networking profile.
 You control who becomes your “friend.”
 Friend is also used as a verb.

-Podcast – audio recording that can be played on a website or downloaded for use on a personal media player (iPod, etc.)
+Podcast – Audio recording that can be played on a website or downloaded for use on a personal media player (iPod, etc.)

 Profile: Your profile represents YOU on a social networking site.
 Profiles display information you post about yourself and messages people post for you, on your page.
-If you create a social networking profile, make sure all of the material posted on your page is information you would be comfortable sharing with almost anyone.
+If you create a social media profile, make sure all of the material posted on your page is information you would be comfortable sharing with almost anyone.

 Status update: Social networking users can talk about what’s on their minds at a given time.
 These status updates can include links.